nbrito/research/esf/2.78.140202/README.md

        ESF.pl - SQL Fingerprint NG powered by ENG++ Technology

 VERSION
-       This document describes the Version 2 of SQL Fingerprint NG ("YouSh0t The Sheriff + GNU General Public License"), which applies the most reliable and accurate technique, based on its sophisticated algorithm, to identify Microsoft SQL Server versions.
+       This document describes the Version 2 of SQL Fingerprint NG ("You Sh0t The Sheriff + GNU General Public License"), which applies the most reliable and accurate technique, based on its sophisticated algorithm, to identify Microsoft SQL Server versions.